Updated 25/05/2026

 Universal reach transforms early detection

-The nurse-led ultrasound screening program achieved almost universal participation among eligible infants in the study population.
+The nurse-led ultrasound screening program achieved almost universal participation among eligible infants in the study population, according to the University of Tokyo research published in the International Journal of Nursing Studies.
 This comprehensive approach identified DDH cases that traditional clinical screening methods would have missed, particularly in children presenting without obvious clinical signs or established risk factors.

 Researchers from the University of Tokyo demonstrated that community-based screening could be successfully implemented outside hospital settings.
 The program’s success challenges conventional approaches that rely primarily on clinical examination and selective screening of high-risk infants.
 Read more about clinical updates in pediatric screening.